About Us

 Christine piloting a tandem with 12 year old boy as stoker

-Nancy Stevens stoked a tandem 3000 miles from Portland to New York City in 2000, on a ride sponsored by Outward Bound.
-She has won three gold medals at the International Triathlon World Championships in the Visually Impaired Division in 2005, 2006, and 2007.
+Nancy Stevens stoked a tandem 3000 miles from Portland to New York City in 2000.
+She won three gold medals at the International Triathlon World Championships in the Visually Impaired Division in 2005, 2006, and 2007.
 A talented teacher and trainer, Nancy organized two Tri-It Triathlon Camps for blind athletes and sighted guides in Glenwood Springs, CO, in 2007 and 2008.
-When Nancy lived in Colorado, she was the Founding Director of High Country Options.
-The program, founded by the Developmental Disabilities Resource Center in Denver, was established to help those with a disability to build skills and to find employment.
 Nancy is passionate about encouraging others to be confident, to set goals, and to make things happen.
-We appreciate her energy, wisdom, and teaching skills.
+We appreciate her energy, enthusiasm, and experience.